States Ramp Up for Biggest Vaccination Effort in US History

 To help people find doses in their area, the CDC wants to put information on a vaccine finder website, which will be updated each day with the latest inventory.

 “And they don’t do it every day.
 They do it whenever," Reid said.
-State officials in Utah plan to update the inventory, rather than having each provider enter it, he said.
+State officials in Utah plan to update the inventory, rather than ask each provider to enter it, he said.

 But enrollment can be time-consuming, Reid said, because providers often need help filling out forms, getting technical systems working and going through inspections to ensure they can meet storage requirements.
 The Pfizer vaccine needs to be kept at minus 70 degrees Celsius (minus 94 F).